collorg/halfORM/README.md

 # The full API

 ## The config file
 Before we can begin, we need a configuration file to access the database.
-This file contains the database name, user name and passowrd, host and port informations.
+This file contains the database name, user name and password, host and port informations.
 Keep it in a safe place.
 By default, ```half_orm``` looks for these files in
 ```/etc/half_orm``` directory.